-Welsh Tenor Trystan Llŷr Griffiths studied initially at Trinity University College, Carmarthen for a degree in Theatre, Music and Media.
+Welsh Tenor Trystan Llŷr Griffiths initially studied for a degree in Theatre, Music and Media at Trinity University College, Carmarthen.
 He subsequently completed a Master of Arts Vocal degree at the Royal Academy of Music in London and most recently a postgraduate course in Opera Performance at the Royal Welsh College of Music and Drama in Cardiff, where he was taught by Adrian Thompson and Ingrid Surgenor.
 Trystan recently completed his training at the National Opera Studio in London, where his studies were generously supported by Welsh National Opera.

-Trystan made his professional operatic début last year performing the role of Ferrando in Cosi fan tutte for Scottish Opera’s small scale autumn tour.
-Earlier this year he understudied the role of Nemorino in L’elisir d’amore for Opera North.
+Trystan made his professional operatic début last season performing the role of Ferrando in Scottish Opera's touring production of Cosi fan tutte and subsequently understudied the role of Nemorino in L’elisir d’amore for Opera North.
+He recently made his company and role début for Welsh National Opera as Beppe in I Pagliacci.
 Other roles include Carlos in a recording of Donizetti’s Le Duc d’Albe with the Hallé Orchestra conducted by Sir Mark Elder for Opera Rara and during summer 2015 he received a scholarship to attend the Mozart Residency at Festival d’Aix-en-Provence.
 Trystan’s operatic roles at the RWCMD include Tamino in The Magic Flute, Ferrando in Cosi fan tutte, Male Chorus in The Rape of Lucretia and Bill in Jonathan Dove’s Flight.

 Concert highlights include a concert at the Hay on Wye Festival with Bryn Terfel, a performance at the ‘Brynfest’ at the Southbank Centre in London, the roles of Shepherd and Melot in a concert performance of Act 3 Tristan und Isolde with the Royal Liverpool Philharmonic Orchestra conducted by Vasily Petrenko and recitals at St Martin in the Fields and the Cardiff Music Festival.

-Trystan’s self-titled debut album was recently released on the SAIN label.
+Trystan’s self-titled debut album was released on the SAIN label last year.

 Artist biographies are updated frequently, so please contact us for the latest version.
 This biography should not to be reproduced or altered without permission.